Milenski1987/Exchange-Rate-App-with-API/README.md

 ✅ To run this app follow the steps:
   * open your IDE and copy files from [this repository](https://github.com/Milenski1987/Exchange-Rate-App-with-API)
+  * files includes macOS version and Windows version
   * go to [Excahnge Rate API website](https://www.exchangerate-api.com) and create an account
   * navigate and generate an API key.
-  * copy the key (keep it secret 🤫) and replace "<YOUR_API_KEY>" in the code (row 33 and row 60).
+  * copy the key (keep it secret 🤫) and replace "<YOUR_API_KEY>" in the code (row 29 and row 54).
   * start application

 Currently runs smoothly on macOS.
+The Windows version works, but it is still in development.
 Still in beta and works only in IDE

 ---